 You’ll worry less and you’ll start living more in the present.
 You’ll find more enjoyment in your current activities.
 You’ll experience better mental and physical health.

-In this guide, you’ll determine just how much of a chronic worrier you are.
+In this article series, you’ll determine just how much of a chronic worrier you are.
 You’ll explore what your worry patterns look like and where their roots are located.

 You’ll practice techniques to help calm your fears and create your own personal road map to worrying less .
 If you stick with it, you can start living life almost worry-free.

-Are you ready to break the shackles of your worry?
+Read on if you’re ready to break the shackles of your worry …